From The Giant’s Campaign, a Novel

 He whirled his blade, stepped around the fire, and plunged forward expertly.
 Megaera raised her free hand, summoned darkness, and sidestepped as he came on.
 Her darksight asserted itself a moment late.
 He had somehow anticipated her and turned his stroke, and it slashed her weapon arm from shoulder to elbow.
 She winced, struggling to hold up the flail, but the wound held down her arm like a hot wire.

 Luckily, the darkness now put him off.
-His eyes were unfocussed, and he thrust beside her.
+His eyes were unfocused, and he thrust beside her.
 Megaera willed the flail to move.
 It lashed out, spun around the sword, and tore it in half.
-The man stumbled back, then came on slashing with the remainder.
+The man reeled, then came on slashing with the stump.
 She transferred the flail to her good hand, parried with the handle.
-The man released the sword and jerked back his hand.
+He released the sword and jerked back his hand.
 Too late.
 A claw removed the tip of his forefinger.
 He staggered, clutching his wound, head turning frantically, and then dropped to a knee.
 “I yield.”
 But his body was poised.
-Even blind, his upward glance spoke deceit.
+Even blind as he was in the darkness, his upward glance spoke deceit.

 * * *